sourcehut-mirrors/chawan/doc/architecture.md

    next frame in its place.
 Repeat until the terminal catches up.

 This way, every time the terminal starts receiving a new frame, it is guaranteed that it's at most one frame behind.
-Note that there is no backpressure here, which is not much of a problem right now, but it will be if we ever add something like animated GIFs (which could overwhelm the link with copious amounts of data).
+Note that this only backpressures output, but not input; it's not really a problem right now, but it will be with things like animated GIFs (which would *not* overwhelm the link itself, but might spin the CPU at 100% despite the terminal not processing most of the frames).

 Input, meanwhile, is rather straightforward: we have a state machine (again, async), which parses the sequences a terminal might possibly